Open Kitchen Design

 Second Row of Upper Kitchen Cabinets

 Pendant lighting can be a good option for an island or peninsula.
-You may not want to have a light hanging down if that is the case, go for recessed lighting or some other option.
-But if you like a more decorative light you can find a nice pendant that hangs down and lights up your surface and is part of the overall design.
+You may not want to have a light hanging down, though, so if that is the case, go for something like recessed lighting.
+If you like a more decorative light, however, you can find a nice pendant that hangs down and lights up your surface, while also being part of the overall design.

 Modern Kitchen Design Ideas and Tips